blukatdevelopment/ManafestArena/Docs/GETTINGSTARTED.md

     a.
 Add these to ItemFactory.Items enum
     b.
 Return these from your IItem.GetSupportedItems()
     c.
 Update your IItem.Factory() to construct each variant

+### How to add a new menu
+1. Create a class that inherits from Control and implements IMenu
+2. If your class is called YourMenu, you can now navigate to it with Session.ChangeMenu("YourMenu");

+### How to add a new kind of stats system
+1. Create your new stats system implementing IStats
+2. Add an enum value for it in StatsHandlers in src/Actor/ActorFactory.cs
+3. Add a case clause to ActorFactory.InitStats()